Optical ring resonators: Applications

 Optical ring, cylindrical, and spherical resonators have also been proven useful in the field of biosensing., and a crucial research focus is the enhancement of biosensing performance One of the main benefits of using ring resonators in biosensing is the small volume of sample specimen required to obtain a given spectroscopy results in greatly reduced background Raman and fluorescence signals from the solvent and other impurities.
 Resonators have also been used to characterize a variety of absorption spectra for the purposes of chemical identification, particularly in the gaseous phase.

 Another potential application for optical ring resonators are in the form of whispering gallery mode switches. "[Whispering Gallery Resonator] microdisk lasers are stable and switch reliably and hence, are suitable as switching elements in all-optical networks."
 An all-optical switch based on a high Quality factor cylindrical resonator has been proposed that allows for fast binary switching at low power.

 Many researchers are interested in creating three-dimensional ring resonators with very high quality factors.
 These dielectric spheres, also called microsphere resonators, "were proposed as low-loss optical resonators with which to study cavity quantum electrodynamics with laser-cooled atoms or as ultrasensitive detectors for the detection of single trapped atoms.”

 Ring resonators have also proved useful as single photon sources for quantum information experiments.
 Many materials used to fabricate ring resonator circuits have non-linear responses to light at high enough intensities.
 This non-linearity allows for frequency modulation processes such as four-wave mixing and Spontaneous parametric down-conversion which generate photon pairs.
 Ring resonators amplify the efficiency of these processes as they allow the light to circulate around the ring.

+Ring resonator have been explored as logic gates and memory structures within a broader field of silicon photonics.